IPS-LMU/WebSpeechRecorderNg/README.md

 ### Install NPM package
 Speechrecorder module is available as NPM package.
-Add `"speechrecorderng": "^0.0.11"` to the `dependencies` property in the `package.json` file of your application.
+Add `"speechrecorderng": "^0.0.11"` to the `dependencies` array property in the `package.json` file of your application.
 Run `npm install` to install the package.
 ### Module integration
 Add SpeechRecorderNg module to imports property of your `AppModule` annotation.
 The module main component `SpeechRecorder` should be activated by an Angular route.